Private Letter Ruling (PLR): Definition & Overview

 Summary

-A private letter ruling (PLR) is a decision that’s sent by the IRS in response to taxpayer requests.
+A private letter ruling (PLR) is a written decision that’s sent by the IRS in response to a taxpayer’s request.
 This often occurs if a taxpayer is unsure about certain tax implications or if they have questions about their tax situation.

 There are many moving parts to filing taxes and the purpose of a PLR is to help provide certainty to the taxpayer.
-It helps remove possible confusion and advises taxpayers on what they might be able to expect from the IRS.
+Having a binding ruling will help remove possible confusion and provide advice to taxpayers on what they might expect from the IRS.

 FAQs About Private Letter Ruling (PLR)